sharecloud/sharecloud/README.md

 # Installation
 We provide some installation guides [here](docs/install/installation.md).

+# Unofficial guides
+We also provide guides for those who want to use different software (like nginx) [here](docs/recipes/recipes.md)

 # Contribution
 Feel free to contribute to this project by creating pull-requests and opening issues.